sparkdq.core

 Parameters:

-df (DataFrame) – The dataset to validate.
+df (DataFrame) – The dataset to validate against this check’s criteria.

 Returns: